NVIDIA/DIGITS/docs/BuildDigits.md

 # Building DIGITS for Ubuntu Server 16.04

 I've built Ubuntu Server instances for DIGITS multiple times and have compiled a list of steps that seems to work well for me.
 Configuring all the dependencies and installing all the prerequisites can be tricky so I thought I'd share it in one place with some notes.
+It does depend somewhat on the compute capability of your Nvidia card.

 ## Prerequisites